jeff-bruemmer/clerk/README.md

 ## Adding custom checks

 You can easily import custom checks from a local directory or GitHub repository using the `--add-checks` command.
+For complete details on creating checks, see [docs/checks.md](docs/checks.md).

 ### Import from local directory